samuelstroschein/documents/german-umlaut-qwerty.md

 ## 1. Install the layout

-You can download it [here](./assets/german-umlaut-keyboard-layout.keylayout).
+You can download it [here](https://downgit.github.io/#/home?url=https://github.com/samuelstroschein/documents/blob/main/assets/german-umlaut-keyboard-layout.keylayout). _if the download link does not work, find the raw file [here](./assets/german-umlaut-keyboard-layout.keylayout)_

 ## 2. Switch to the layout